illinoistech-itm/py-mgipsim/README.md

 # Overview

-This branch incorporated the faults injection module into the closed-loop simulation with the Extended Cambridge patient model and hybrid closed-loop MPC  controller running under a single scale (static body weight) setting
+This branch incorporated the faults injection, random scenarios, and anomaly detection QA data generation modules into the closed-loop simulation with the Extended Cambridge patient model and hybrid closed-loop MPC controller running under a single scale (static body weight) setting (Original simulation testbed: illinoistech-itm.github.io/py-mgipsim/)

-## Input
+## Usage

-    run manual_script.py

-Except for scenarios and parameters needed by the original closed-loop testbed, the following parameters need to be given in `manual_script.py`
+The entire simulation pipeline is executed through the data_generation_main.py script from the command line.
+You can customize every aspect of the simulation using command-line arguments.

+### Basic Simulation Example
+To run a simple 3-day simulation for 1 patient using the OpenLoop controller with random state 402:

+    python data_generation_main.py -d 3 -ns 1 -ctrl OpenLoop -rs 402

+### Fault Injection Examples

-Faults can be specified in the following two ways:
+You can inject faults in two ways:

-1. Generate faults from specification file

-Function:
-generate_faults.generate_faults_from_file(faults_file, simulation_days, simulation_start_time)

-Parameters:

-    "faults_file":

-        A CSV file describes when and what faults need to be injected, with columns

-        ['Start_Time', 'Period', 'Data Label', 'Description']

-        'Start_Time': Fault start time.
-Should be a datetime object.   (e.g., `2023-01-20 12:35`)

-        'Period': Length of fault injection.
-Count in minutes.    (e.g., `1`)

-        'Data Label': Fault category.  (e.g.,  `negative_spike`)

-        'Description': Explain the attack or malfunction simulated here. ( `"Isolated Unphysiological Spike: Single point negative spike during exercise."`)

-        A sample file was put under:

-        pymgipsim/faultsGeneration/faults_specification.csv

-    simulation_days: The total number of days for the simulation timeline.
-    simulation_start_time: Indicate the beginning date and time of simulation, e.g., 'pd.Timestamp('2023-01-01 00:00:00')`

-2. Generate faults randomly

-Function:

-generate_faults.generate_random_faults(simulation_days, intensity=0.1, random_state=100)

-Parameters:

-    simulation_days (int): Total length of the simulation. intensity (float): Ratio of total timeline that should be affected by faults. random_state (int): Seed for reproducibility.

-Constraints
+1. Random Fault Injection

+Generate random faults with a given intensity (ratio of faulty data, between 0 and 1) with optional faulty types:
+['max_basal', 'min_basal', 'positive_basal', 'negative_basal', 'unknown_stop',
+                 'unknown_under', 'missing_signal', 'positive_spike', 'negative_spike', 'negative_bias',
+                 'positive_bias', 'min_reading', 'max_reading', 'repeated_reading', 'false_meal',
+                 'false_bolus', 'repeated episode']
+The default types are all possible faults.

+For example, to run a 30-day simulation for 20 virtual patient with a 1% data of a max_basal or positive_spike fault:

+    python data_generation_main.py -d 30 -ns 20 -ctrl HCL0 --random_fault_intensity 0.01 --fault_type max_basal positive_spike

+Random faults injection with the following constraints:

 - Every fault type is guaranteed to appear at least once.